theAdhocracy/eunoia/src/content/blog/09-what-lurks-beneath.md

 Nevertheless we stayed on that dive platform for quite some time, hoping it would go away (we could just see it by peering over the edge - it really was big, about a metre/metre and a half in length) before eventually taking a running leap and striking out to shore as quickly as possible.
 I doubt it was harmful in any way but try telling your brain that when your eyes are registering a huge, streamlined fish with a mouth of razor teeth and the message soon gets lost in translation.

 Regardless by the time we reached shore I noticed quite a few other swimmers watching us incredulously.
-They obviously hadn’t looked _under_ the water yet.
+They obviously hadn’t looked <em>under</em> the water yet.